Skip Navigation Links

 2007-08-17

-NEW: Eras are supported. +, -, AD (Anno Domini), BC (Before Christ), CE (Common Era), and BCE (Before Common Era) can appear before or after the date.
+Eras are supported.
+AD (Anno Domini), BC (Before Christ), CE (Common Era), and BCE (Before Common Era), +, and - can appear before or after the date, or the era can be entered separately into the TimeWhenEra column.

 8/17/07 13:09:26 BC